tholian-network/stealth/ROADMAP.md

 ### Current

+- [ ] Implement CSS Properties (shorthands and list in transition-property as guide)

 - [ ] Create a Review Process that is executed _inside_ multiple Browser instances and uses the `Element.query()` method and the Browser API in order to load and execute tests.
 Offer a `Browser.execute()` and `browser.on('execute')` workflow that executes